tinamayswinkels/sukhavati/_posts/2025-04-17-should-you-do-a-liver-detox-if-you-re-already-healthy.md

     index: true
 permalink:
 ---
+# Should You Do a Liver Detox if You’re Already Healthy?

 If you’re eating well, exercising regularly, and feeling pretty good overall, you might wonder—do I *really* need to detox?
 It’s a fair question, and one we hear often.
 While most people associate liver detox with fixing something that’s broken, in Ayurveda, detox isn’t just reactive—it’s preventative.

 Just like we clean our homes even when they’re not visibly dirty, the body benefits from regular tune-ups that help it function at its best.
 A seasonal liver detox can support deeper balance, boost energy, and help you stay resilient through life’s inevitable ups and downs.